Motoring expenses (VAT Notice 700/64)

 3.10 Changing the use of a car

-If you recover VAT on a car because of one of the exceptions in paragraph 3.1, but later put the car to a use that would not qualify for recovery under any of the exceptions a ‘self supply’ occurs.
+If you recover VAT on a car because of one of the exceptions in section 3.1 ‘Changing the use of a car’, but later put the car to a use that would not qualify for recovery under any of the exceptions a ‘self supply’ occurs.

 A ‘self supply’ means that you must account for output tax at the time of the change of use on the current value of the car.
 You can take the current purchase price of an identical car or, if this is not available, of a similar car as the current value.